-Alec Adamick is the owner of Adamick Architecture, a New Orleans firm that specializes in Historic Preservation.
+Alec Adamick is the owner and principal architect of Adamick Architecture, a New Orleans architecture firm that specializes in Historic Preservation.
 Alec completed his Masters of Architecture at the Boston Architectural College and his undergraduate studies at Tulane University.
 Alec practiced architecture in both Boston and New York City working on large institutional projects and high end residential respectively.
-In the aftermath of Hurricane Katrina, he returned to New Orleans to pursue his dream of working to rebuild the city of New Orleans with a focus on historic renovation.
-Alec has worked on a multitude of project types during his career, including university buildings, hospitals, veterinary clinics, houses, apartment buildings, churches, office buildings, bars, restaurants, and clubs.
-He loves working with clients to help them realize their vision and is passionate about using thoughtful design to improve people’s lives.
-He is the Treasurer of AIA New Orleans, member of Preservation Resource Center’s Technical Services Committee, and co-director of Open Architecture Network New Orleans, where he provides pro-bono design services to local organizations.
-Alec lives in the Irish Channel with his wife Krista and his son Gabriel.
+In the aftermath of Hurricane Katrina, he returned to New Orleans to join efforts to rebuild the city with a focus on historic renovation.
+Alec’s varied portfolio of projects includes university buildings, hospitals, veterinary clinics, apartment buildings, churches, office buildings, bars, restaurants, and residences.
+Alec is passionate about using thoughtful design to improve people’s lives and loves working with clients to help them realize their vision.
+He is the Treasurer of AIA New Orleans, member of Preservation Resource Center’s Technical Services Committee, and co-director of Open Architecture Network New Orleans where he provides pro-bono design services to local organizations.
+Alec lives in the Irish Channel with his wife and sons.

 Katelynn is the business manager of Adamick Architecture and is responsible for development, accounting, SEO, and all of the joys that managing a business has to offer.
 She received her undergraduate degree focused in Kinesiology and Health studies from Southeastern Louisiana University and boasts a foundation laid in Business Administration at the University of New Orleans.
 Before coming to the firm, Katelynn has held various operational and coordinator roles, most recently in the field of environmental testing.
 She can be best described as a voracious problem solver, finding solutions to potential risks before they arise.
 As a native of New Orleans, she is currently using her talents and familiarity of the city to contribute to the architectural aspects of the business.
-Her leisure time ranges from enjoying anime with her cat Binx at home to utilizing her knowledge as a personal trainer and licensed realtor who loves to create costumes and spend time at home with her cat Thackery Binx.
+In her spare time, she is a personal trainer and licensed realtor who loves to create costumes and spend time at home with her cat Thackery Binx.

 Cassidy is an architectural designer at Adamick Architecture.
 She received her Master of Architecture degree from Tulane University in 2017.
 Since graduating she has continued to immerse herself in the study of various design mediums, including interiors, graphics, and typography.
 Her passion for design dictates a philosophy which seeks a marriage of beauty and function.
 In the future she hopes to help preserve the beautiful and unique architecture of New Orleans through involvement in both residential restoration and adaptive reuse projects.
 Cassidy has made a home in the Irish Channel where she enjoys gardening, spending time with family, personal design projects, and gastronomy.